elauzel/ToyCommander/README.md

 10) Reload sound doesnt play when the 32 clip runs out but it does when the ammo count is 0/0

 11) Reload sound gets looped until more ammo is gotten

-12) Respawn locations

-13) Taking AmmoBox powerup without firing any shots throws an error and prevents re-instantiation

 --- Jeremy